DFE-Digital/schools-experience/doc/database-migrations.md

 |Staging      |	Migrates|	Does Not Migrate|
 |Production   |	Migrates|	Does Not Migrate|

-Development and Review run in the same space and share databases, if review were to migrate it would cause changes to the database that may prevent other branches from working.
-Therefore only when a migration has been accepted to master will it be automatically carried out.
+Development and Review run in the same space and share databases.
-If necessary it is possible to manually migrate the database.

 ## Manual Migration
 To manually migrate a database you need access to Cloud Foundry and the ability to ssh on to the application.
 Makesure the application is deployed